 “What else are friends for?
 I had plenty to spare.
 Now let’s pound these right in!”

 So they did.
 Diamonds or pebbles, dresses or shorts.
-Katarina knew her friends are the kind that like sports!
+Katarina knew her friends were the kind that raved about sports!

 I didn’t win anything by entering.
 That’s fine.
 I saw this more as an assignment.
 Something to do for fun to get the creative juices flowing, and it was and it did.
 There were so many lovely entries.
 I was surprised by the ones I enjoyed more than others.
 That just goes to show how subjective the whole ordeal can be.

 Remember that story (see below post) I wrote about a holiday mishap?
 Well the judges liked it enough and I made it to the finalist round.
 Now it is up to everyone to go vote for their favorite story.
 VOTE HERE!
 Mine is number EIGHT (Three Little Kings)!
 Yes, that is numero OCHO!
 Please read the other entries though before you settle on a vote.
 After all, I wasn’t the only one who sat down to write a holiday mishap story (but if you enjoy mine the MOSTEST, I won’t mind it one bit).